What is the 4 month sleep regression? Discover the signs and solutions to survive the 4-month sleep regression.

 What is the 4-month sleep regression?

-To put it simply, it’s a period of time that lasts about two to six weeks when a baby experiences poor sleep after a history of sleeping well.
+To put it simply, the 4 month sleep regression is a phase that lasts about two to six weeks when a baby experiences poor sleep after a history of sleeping well.

 - frequent night awakenings.